Portobello Mushroom Burger

 When it comes to selecting the perfect mushroom for your portobello burger, there are a few key things to keep in mind.

 - First and foremost, you want to look for mushrooms that are firm and meaty.
-Mushrooms that are too soft or squishy won't hold up as well on the grill.
+Mushrooms that are too soft or squishy won’t hold up on the grill as well.

 - Next, take a close look at the gills on the underside of the mushroom cap.
-You want to choose mushrooms with gills that are still tightly closed, as this indicates that they are fresh.
+Choose mushrooms with gills still tightly closed, as this indicates they are fresh.
 Mushrooms with open or exposed gills may be past their prime.

 Portobello mushroom burger

-- Prep - Prepare the mushrooms by wiping them dry with a paper towel.
+- Prep – Wipe the mushrooms dry with a paper towel.
 Then, remove the steam and grills.

 - Marinade – In a bowl, combine all the marinade ingredients and brush each mushroom with the marinade on both sides.

-Pro tip - You can use your hands to marinade on both sides of the mushroom. - Grill - Heat a grill on medium-high heat.
-Place the marinated mushrooms gill-side up on the grill and let cook for about 5-7 minutes before flipping and cooking for an additional 3-5 minutes on the other side.
+Pro tip – You can use your hands to marinate the mushrooms on both sides. - Grill – Heat a grill on medium-high heat.
+Place the marinated mushrooms gill-side up on the grill and let them cook for about 5-7 minutes before flipping and cooking for an additional 3-5 minutes on the other side.

 - Stack – Place the mushrooms on toasted Hamburger buns and serve with desired fixings.
 I topped mine with burger sauce, butter lettuce, grilled onions, and tomato slices.